 Many liability policies for large commercial insureds are being written with deductible limits that may exceed $100,000.
 The purpose of these large deductible amounts is to reduce premiums for the insured while permitting the insured to meet statutory or regulatory insurance requirements.
 Large deductible policies are most common in the workers’ compensation area but may be found in other types of liability insurance.

 Typically, a large deductible policy provides that the insurer will pay claims in full and then collect the deductible amount from the insured (first dollar coverage).
-Conversely, first party claims against an auto policy with a deductible are paid minus the amount of the deductible, to ensure that the deductible will be paid, most insurers that write this type of policy will require the insured to post some form of security.
-This can be a letter of credit or securities placed into escrow for the benefit of the insurer.
-When the insurer pays a claim, depending on the agreement with the insured, the insurer may either submit a bill to the insured for the amount of the claim paid within the deductible or collect directly from the collateral.
+Conversely, first party claims against an auto policy with a deductible are paid minus the amount of the deductible, to ensure that the deductible will be paid, most insurers that write this type of policy will require the insured to post some form of security..
+This can be a letter of credit, securities placed in a trust or escrow account for the benefit of the insurer, or some other form of a third-party commitment to reimburse for claims within the large deductible, such as a bond or large deductible reimbursement insurance policy.When the insurer pays a claim, depending on the agreement with the insured, the insurer may either submit a bill to the insured for the amount of the claim paid within the deductible or collect directly from the collateral.

 As long as the insurer and the insured remain solvent, there are seldom any difficulties with large deductible arrangements.
-If the insured becomes insolvent and stops paying the deductible billings or funding the collateral account, the insurer remains liable for injuries sustained prior to the termination of the policy.
+If the insured becomes insolvent and stops paying the deductible billings and if the collateral held is insufficient to pay current and future billings, the insurer’s ability to collect the amounts due will be adversely affected.”

 If the insurer becomes insolvent and is placed into liquidation, the property and casualty and workers’ compensation guaranty associations will be triggered to begin paying claims.
 Just like the insurer, the guaranty association will be responsible for first dollar coverage of the claims.
 After the guaranty association pays the claim, the liquidator can then collect the amount of the claim within the deductible from the insured or the collateral.
 Disposition of these proceeds has become a very contentious issue between the receivers and the guaranty associations.
 Receivers believe that the proceeds are claims based